Border–Gavaskar Trophy: 2022–23 series

 The four-match series which was scheduled for October – November 2022 was moved because of T20 World Cup held in Australia in October 2022.
-The series will now be played in February 2023.
+The series was played in February 2023.

 The first Test started on 9 February 2023 at Nagpur.
 Australian skipper Pat Cummins won the toss and elected to bat first.
 Aussies in their first innings bowled out for 177.
-Recovering Indian spinner dominated this innings by taking a fiver.
-The Indians on the other hand scored a massive 400 runs taking a lead of 223 runs.
-Australia's second innings was totally a failure bowling out only on 91.
-Following an inning and 132 runs win in the first Test, the Man of the match was given to Ravindra Jadeja for his great comeback.
+Recovering Indian spinner Ravindra Jadeja dominated this innings by taking a fiver.
+The Indians on the other hand scored a massive 400 runs taking a lead of 223 runs with Todd Murphy getting a 7-wicket haul on debut in India's first innings.
+Australia's second innings was a total failure – being bowled out for only 91.
+Following an innings and 132 runs win in the first Test, the Man of the match was given to Ravindra Jadeja for his great comeback.